 Presented by the Kingdom of Saudi Arabia

-At this event, GCC countries shared their efforts, progress and perspectives on future market potential for CO2 capture, including transportation and conversion into feedstock; value-adding processes; and utilization in a broader range of industries, including chemicals, cement manufacturing, and energy.
+At this event, GCC countries shared their efforts, progress and perspectives on future market potential for CO2 capture, including: transportation and conversion into feedstock; value-adding processes; and utilization in a broader range of industries, including chemicals, cement manufacturing and energy.

-Kuo-Wei Huang, King Abdullah University of Science and Technology (KAUST), highlighted that the current levels of carbon-based fossil fuels, which supply over 81% of the world’s energy demands, continue to compromise efforts towards greenhouse gas reductions.
-He said that whereas solar is a promising solution to reducing greenhouse gases in the energy sector, solar farms require a large surface area for their operations.
+Kuo-Wei Huang, King Abdullah University of Science and Technology (KAUST), highlighted that the current levels of carbon-based fossil fuels, which supply over 81% of the world’s energy demand, continue to compromise efforts towards greenhouse gas (GHG) reductions.
+He said that whereas solar is a promising solution to reducing GHGs in the energy sector, solar farms require a large surface area for their operations.
 This, he noted, may compromise food production, which also requires vast land areas.
-Huang presented technologies developed at KAUST, using formic acid as an environmentally friendly fuel.
+Huang presented technologies developed at KAUST, using formic acid as an environmentally-friendly fuel.
 This technology, he said, involves rehydrogenation of CO2 to form formic acid, a nontoxic and environmentally benign liquid with low flammability, and thus the existing gasoline infrastructure may be easily adapted for its distribution.
 He presented the prototype of the world’s first formic acid car, noting that this technology is easily compatible with other power systems, including hydrogen cells and can be designed to provide specific products to meet individual customer and user needs.

 - turning GHG emissions into value is an attractive value proposition;

 - Saudi Aramco is advancing a wide range of CO2 utilization technologies, with investment in research and development; and

 - more collaboration is needed to develop breakthrough materials and processes to turn emissions into value.